 “Important news and information” will vary widely and include things like a snow day, a principal’s weekly message, public meetings and events, a late bus, a student absence, a low meal account balance or other information.

 If you’re the parent or guardian of a student and you feel you’re not receiving these messages, please contact your school’s main office for guidance.
 If you’re not the parent or guardian of a student and you believe you’re receiving these messages by mistake, then we sincerely apologize for the inconvenience.
-Please call HCPS Communications and Public Relations at 804-652-3726 or send us an email to have your contact information removed.
+Please call the HCPS Division of Communications at 804-652-3726 or send us an email to have your contact information removed.

-- Review the last 30 days’ worth of messages from the school system or your student(s) schools.
+- Review the past 30 days’ worth of messages from the school division or your student’s school.

 - View your contact information and set preferences for how you would like to receive notifications.